Historical Museum of the Revolution

 Facilities

-Restrooms are available on multiple floors.
+Restrooms are available inside the museum.

 Hours